dcaulton/cv_worker/README.md

 - a reachable messaging queue, e.g. rabbitmq
 - memory and disk requirements are driven by the specific models / operations being supported.  running cv_worker_config at install time will help determine if resources are sufficient
 - I've only installed on linux or mac, don't know/care what problems this has on windows

+## Writing your own cv_worker
+cv_workers are designed to work cooperatively in a network.
+If you wish to develop a worker for a new task:
+- adhere to the contracts that are defined with external systems
+- adhere to the interfaces / json formats when talking to upstream and downstream nodes

+## architecture notes
+(link to cv_worker architecture illustration)
+- in general, cv workers are organized as individual nodes grouped into one of many worker pools.
+- cv workers support specific operations, and when multiple workers in a worker pool support the same operation, they work cooperatively to load balance requests for that operation
+- inter-worker-pool messages and global messages are managed by dedicated queues